Almanac (Canadian TV series)

-Almanac was a Canadian documentary television series which aired on CBC Television in 1961.
+Almanac is a Canadian documentary television series which aired on CBC Television in 1961.

 Premise

 The series was a successor to Junior Roundup.
 It consisted of documentary segments geared towards secondary school audiences.
 The diverse range of topics included northern Canadian freight trains, the Alaska Highway, NORAD's operations, and HMS Bounty in Tahiti.

 Almanac was broadcast Mondays at 4:30 p.m.